Grand Prix (TV programme): 1978–1996

-By 1981 all of the European races with the summer races shown live in segments on Sunday Grandstand with it shown in full by the late 1980s, with highlights on the Grand Prix programme.
-Some races were shown on Grand Prix due to either race times in the morning/evening or because Grandstand was showing another major event like tennis or snooker at the same time.
-Hunt missed the 1989 Belgian Grand Prix because of food poisoning.
 1992 saw Jonathan Palmer join as a pit reporter for the live races but following the 1993 Canadian Grand Prix, Hunt died from a heart attack and was replaced in the commentary box by Palmer.
 For the following race in France, BBC aired a tribute show to Hunt following their highlights show.
-In 1995, all the races were shown live and all qualifying sessions were shown live in 1996. previously qualifying was shown as a brief report during Grandstand, apart from qualifying for the British Grand Prix which was generally shown live and in full.
-Many of these live races were fronted by either then Grandstand presenter Steve Rider or former tennis player Sue Barker.
+In 1995, all the races were shown live and all qualifying sessions were shown live in 1996 - previously qualifying was covered as a brief report during Grandstand, apart from qualifying for the British Grand Prix which was generally shown live and in full.
+Many of these live races were fronted by either Steve Rider or Sue Barker.

-End of Grand Prix
+End of Grand Prix (first run)

 In 1995 it was announced that the BBC had lost the television broadcast rights to Formula One to ITV for the 1997 season.
 Murray Walker would continue in his role as the lead commentator.
 The final race broadcast by the programme was the 1996 Japanese Grand Prix in which viewers saw Damon Hill win his only world championship.
-The loss of coverage was an example of BBC Sport department's decline in the late 1990s.